ThrynSec/golang_tool_template/README.md

-# golang_tool_template
-A template to make Golang tool
+# Linux Tool made in Go - A template

+A simple temple I made to create Linux Tool with Golang.
+Put on a star if you want me to make an importable package out of this template.